Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 Fuel consumption is more or less the same.
 It's really tough to make a final decision here, but if I'd need to, I'd say BMW.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.